 Heading out of the country?
-It’s a good idea to check with your doctor to see if you need any vaccines or booster shots before you leave.
+It’s a good idea to check with your doctor or pharmacist to see if you need any vaccines or booster shots before you leave.

-Give yourself plenty of time, since it can take as many as 4-6 weeks for vaccines to take full effect, and some may involve more than one shot.
+Give yourself plenty of time, since it can take as many as 4-6 weeks for vaccines to take full effect, and some may need more than one shot.

-Of course, you’ll want to be up to date on all the usual vaccines you should get for everyday life in the U.S. Those diseases are also in other countries, so if you protect yourself at home, you shouldn’t get them when you're away.
+Of course, you’ll want to be up to date on all the usual vaccines you should get for everyday life in the U.S. Those diseases are also in other countries, so if you protect yourself at home, you’ll also be covered while you’re away.

 What Else Do You Need?

-The shots you should get depend on where you're going.
+The vaccines you should get depend on where you're going.